shinwookim/SP2023-Notes/1550/Introduction to Operating Systems.md

 ***Space***: Technical term.
 Mathematical notion of enumeration of all possible. e.g., what is the space of all possible 4 character ascii strings? --> 7 bit --> $128^4$
 ![](Address%20Space.png)
 ADDRRESS is just a number.
-And since all modern computers store number
+And since all modern computers store numbers in binary, native word size (e.g., Nintendo was an 8-bit system, 64 bit CPU)- most data that the computers can work with in one system/size of registers. native word size is also our address size.

+Assuming 32 bit CPU: we have a 32 bit address.
+Space: Enumeration of all possible address? `0000000....0000`, `000000...000001`,...,`1111...111111`. approx 4.2 billion addresses.

+Most systems are byte-addressable.
+(We can only talk about addresses in terms of multiple of a byte). --> 4.2 Billin bytes of addressable memory --> 4 GB of RAM at max.